yasiryagi/helpdesk/README.md

 <p align="center"><img src="validator_earn.png"></p>

+#### Description
+In proof of stake systems, block producers, or `Validators`, are typically paid a fixed amount for each block produced. `Validators` must run a full node.

+Instructions on how to get started [here](/roles/validators).

+#### Incentives
-In proof of stake systems, block producers, or `Validators`, are typically paid a fixed amount for each block produced.
-While Sparta has been running, we have learned that the interest for being a `Validator` was higher than we anticipated, so we are increasing the [`validator_count`](https://github.com/Joystream/substrate-node-joystream/blob/03f87d875098511caea98d42b233bf12e3d66999/src/chain_spec.rs/#L164) from 10 to 20.
+While Sparta was running, we have that the interest for being a `Validator` was higher than we anticipated, so we are increasing the `validator_count` from 10 to [20](https://github.com/Joystream/substrate-node-joystream/blob/master/src/chain_spec.rs#L213).
 To avoid reducing individual rewards too much, we are increasing the pool from $20 to $30 per week.

 ```
 blocktime = 6